 - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
-Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
+The "Check-in Discussion Post" in the English 110 class must be completed on or before Sunday, August 30th at 11:59 p.m. or you will be dropped from the course. - Should re-admission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
-See General Catalog for details. - Regular attendance in all classes is expected of all students.
-A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
-For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.
+See the General Catalog for details. - Regular attendance in all classes is expected of all students.
+A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.